TokamakUI/Tokamak/README.md

 * **Clean composable architecture**: components can be passed to other components as children with an established API focused on code reuse.
-You can easily embed Gluon components within your existing UIKit code.
+You can easily embed Gluon components within your existing UIKit code or vice versa: expose that code as Gluon components.
 No need to decide whether you should subclass `UIView` or `UIViewController` to make your UI composable.

 * **Off-screen rendering for unit-tests**: no need to maintain slow and flaky UI tests that render everything on a simulator screen and simulate actual